scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Terminology {#terms}

-**Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
+**Autonomous System (AS)**: An Autonomous System is a network under a common administrative control.
 For example, the network of an Internet service provider, company, or university can constitute an AS.

-**Beaconing**: The control-plane process where an AS discovers paths to other ASes.
+**Beaconing**: The Control Plane process where an AS discovers paths to other ASes.

-**Control Plane**: The SCION control plane is responsible for the propagation and discovery of network paths, i.e., for the exchange of routing information between network nodes.
-The control plane thus determines where traffic can be sent and deals with questions such as how paths are discovered, which paths exist, what quality individual links offer, etc. Within a SCION AS, such functionalities are carried out by the control service.
-Packet forwarding is instead a task pertaining to the data plane.
+**Control Plane**: The SCION Control Plane is responsible for the propagation and discovery of network paths, i.e., for the exchange of routing information between SCION nodes.
+The Control Plane thus determines where traffic can be sent and deals with questions such as how paths are discovered, which paths exist, how they are disseminated to endpoints, etc. Within a SCION AS, such functionalities are carried out by the Control Service whereas packet forwarding is a task carried out by the data plane.

-**Control Service**: The control service is the main control-plane infrastructure component within a SCION AS.
-It is responsible for the path exploration and registration processes that take place within the control plane.
+**Control Service**: The Control Service is the main control plane infrastructure component within a SCION AS.
+It is responsible for the path exploration and registration processes that take place within the Control Plane.

-**Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").
+**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").

-**Endpoint**: An endpoint is the start- or the endpoint of a SCION path.
-For example, an endpoint can be a host as defined in {{RFC1122}}, or a gateway bridging a SCION and an IP domain.
-This definition is based on the definition in {{RFC9473}}.
+**Endpoint**: An endpoint is the start or the end of a SCION path, as defined in {{RFC9473}}.

-**Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION hosts, which is used to transmit packets in the data plane and can be created with a combination of up to three path segments (an up-segment, a core-segment, and a down-segment).
+**Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
+It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).

-**Hop Field (HF)**: As they traverse the network, path-segment construction beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of hop fields.
-In the data plane, hop fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.
+**Hop Field (HF)**: Hop Field (HF): As they traverse the network, Path Segment Construction Beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
+In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.

-**Info Field (INF)**: Each path-segment construction beacon (PCB) contains a single info field, which provides basic information about the PCB.
-Together with hop fields (HFs), info fields are used to create forwarding paths.
+**Info Field (INF)**: Info Field (INF): Each Path Segment Construction Beacon (PCB) contains a single Info field, which provides basic information about the PCB.
+Together with Hop Fields (HFs), these are used to create forwarding paths.

-**Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called isolation domains or ISDs.
-Each ISD consists of ASes that span an area with a uniform trust environment (i.e., a common jurisdiction).
+**Isolation Domain (ISD)**: Isolation Domain (ISD): In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
+Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.

 **MAC**: Message Authentication Code.
 In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

-**Packet-Carried Forwarding State (PCFS)**: Rather than relying on costly inter-domain forwarding tables, SCION data packets contain all the necessary path information.
-We refer to this property as packet-carried forwarding state or PCFS.

-**Path Segment**: Path segments are derived from path-segment construction beacons (PCBs) and registered at control services.
-A path segment can be (1) an up-segment (i.e., a path between a non-core AS and a core AS in the same ISD), (2) a down-segment (i.e., the same as an up-segment, but in the opposite direction), or (3) a core-segment (i.e., a path between core ASes).
+**Path Segment**: Path segments are derived from Path Segment Construction Beacons (PCBs).
+A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e., a path between core ASes).
 Up to three path segments can be used to create a forwarding path.

-**Path-Segment Construction Beacon (PCB)**: Core ASes generate PCBs to explore paths within their isolation domain (ISD) and among different ISDs.
+**Path Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and among different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
-As a PCB traverses the network, it carries path segments, which can subsequently be used for traffic forwarding.
+As a PCB traverses the network, it carries and accumulates path segments, which can subsequently be used for traffic forwarding.

-**Trust Root Configuration (TRC)**: A trust root configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
+**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
 TRCs also contain ISD-specific policies.

 ## Conventions and Definitions